 We have some tips on what hospitals can do right now to support nurses during COVID-19.

 When we looked at our own data to see how COVID-19 has impacted hiring, we found that the most in-demand jobs were in the emergency department (ED) and the intensive care unit (ICU): Twice as many ED nurses were hired on Incredible Health in March compared to January and February, and 50% more ICU nurses were hired during that same timeframe.
-The surge in hiring for ED and ICU nurses is married with a drop in demand for roles in operating rooms (OR), labor and delivery units (L&D), NICUs, and Pediatrics and Cath Labs.
+The surge in hiring for ED and ICU nurses is married to a drop in demand for roles in operating rooms (OR), labor and delivery units (L&D), NICUs, and Pediatrics and Cath Labs.

 This should not come as a surprise as many hospitals have paused elective procedures.
-In “normal” times, Incredible Health’s software screening and custom matching algorithms enable a record-breaking speed to hire of less than 30 days compared to the 90 day national average.
+In “normal” times, Incredible Health’s software screening and custom matching algorithms enable a record-breaking speed to hire of less than 30 days compared to the 90-day national average.
 The pandemic has accelerated the speed even further.
 Speed to hire increased by 24%, going from 25 days in January and February to 19 days in March because of the immediate need for ED and ICU nurses.
-Also, hospitals and hiring managers are more fully embracing phone and video interviews on the Incredible Health platform, instead of requiring slower in person interviews to make hiring decisions.
+Also, hospitals and hiring managers are more fully embracing phone and video interviews on the Incredible Health platform, instead of requiring slower in-person interviews to make hiring decisions.

 Lastly, about one-fifth (19%) of nurse respondents said they have been reassigned from their typical units.
-One nurse said there have been changes in the way nursing care is delivered with no consistency, extra pay or mental health support.
+One nurse said there have been changes in the way nursing care is delivered with no consistency, extra pay, or mental health support.
 We also found that nurses are picking up additional shifts with more than a third (34%) of nurse respondents saying they have added shifts to help with the demand of COVID-19 patients.

-Overall, the data tell us that nursing has in fact become harder and more stressful, and that many nurses are performing outside of their comfort zone.
+Overall, the data tell us that nursing has in fact become harder and more stressful and that many nurses are performing outside of their comfort zone.
 From not feeling safe in their workplace to being thrown into new roles, nurses deserve all the support we can give them.
 They are our heroes every day, before, during, and after the pandemic.